-**Travel to Badrinath and Mana depends entirely on the weather conditions during November.
+**Travel to Badrinath and Mana depends entirely on the weather conditions during winter.
 If there is a chance of snowfall or there has been snowfall, we will move towards Rishikesh from Joshimath and spend the night there.
 This will be decided by our Trek Captain during the course of the trek.

 Trekking in the Himalayas comes with its own set of risks.
 While adventure is fun and can be extremely thrilling, nature can be unpredictable, and to help secure you during your trek, it is of utmost importance that you are covered with insurance.

 We've gone a step ahead and made sure that you don't have to worry about scouting for the best insurance option out there.
 When you trek with us, your insurance comes as a part of your inclusions.
 To know more about the benefits covered and sum insured, click here.

 Risk and Liability

 We will endeavor to make your program smooth and as pleasant as possible.
 However, the entire course of trekking depends on the ranges of the mighty mountains, physical health, and environmental conditions.
 Therefore, TrekNomads shall not be responsible for any changes in the itineraries due to unavoidable circumstance and natural disasters such as landslide, road blockage, flood, snowing, cancellation of flight and delay, any types of sickness including altitude sickness.

 This trek requires a good level of fitness.